"If God exists, I hope he has a good excuse."

 Wouldn't you think that a personal god would want to make a personal connection that is irrefutable?

 People argue that if God revealed himself to us in a way that is indisputable, then it would be impossible for us to reject God (and that's why he doesn't directly reveal himself to humans).
-However, God did reveal himself directly to Satan - Satan has no doubt about the existence of God - and yet Satan is able to reject God (James 2:19).
-So it seems that, if God did reveal himself directly to me, it's still possible for me to reject him - so that's not a real problem ("God doesn't want to interfere with your free will").
+However, God did reveal himself directly to Satan --- Satan has absolutely no doubt about the existence of God --- and yet he rejects God (Job 1:6-12).
+So it seems that, if God did reveal himself directly to me, it's still possible for me to reject him --- so that's not a real problem ("God doesn't want to interfere with your free will").